CreativeSDK/android-getting-started-samples/getting-started/guide/getting-started.markdown

 <a name="prerequisites"></a>
 ## Prerequisites

-1. Before you can work with the Creative SDK, you must register your application and get Client ID and Client Secret values.
+1. Before you can work with the Creative SDK, you must register your application and get Client ID (API Key) and Client Secret values.
 For details, see [Registering Your Application](#register).
 1. The following software is required:

     - Mac OS X, Windows, or Linux